RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 This year you will respond to one of four briefs set by industry, these are:

-* The Adidas Brief
+1. The Adidas Brief
-* The Barcardi Brief
+2. The Barcardi Brief
-* The Burger King Brief
+3. The Burger King Brief
-* The Pearsons Brief
+4. The Pearsons Brief

+Let's take 3 mins and read through brief each.
+I'll number each student and you can read through the corresponding brief.

+Now let's share each brief with the class.
+Who will share brief 1?

+Now that we've all shared the briefs we will need to decide which to answer before moving forwards.
+Look at the key points in the brief and the target audeince and think, which will give you the most creative scope moving forwards?
+Which appeals to you most?

 <!---
 **Note**, some may be more relevant than others as we will be working toward making a **digital campaign or product** as a response.